pymupdf/PyMuPDF/README.md

     - **_layout-preserving text extraction_** (all documents)

-Have a look at the basic [demos](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/demo), the [examples](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples) (which contain complete, working programs), and the **recipes** section of our [Wiki](https://github.com/pymupdf/PyMuPDF/wiki) sidebar, which contains more than a dozen of guides in How-To-style.
+Have a look at the basic [demos](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/demo), the [examples](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/examples) (which contain complete, working programs), and [notebooks](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/jupyter-notebooks).

 # Documentation

-Our documentation, written using Sphinx, is available in various formats from the following sources.
+Documentation is written using Sphinx and is available in various formats from the following sources.
 It currently is a combination of reference guide and user manual.
 For a **quick start** look at the [tutorial](https://pymupdf.readthedocs.io/en/latest/tutorial.html) and the [recipes](https://pymupdf.readthedocs.io/en/latest/faq.html) chapters.

 * You can view it online at [Read the Docs](https://readthedocs.org/projects/pymupdf/).
 This site also provides download options for PDF.
 * The search function on Read the Docs does not work for me currently.
 If you want a working searchable local version, please download a zipped HTML for [here](https://github.com/pymupdf/PyMuPDF-optional-material/tree/master/doc/pymupdf.zip).